-Lease extension on Freehold property
+Lease extension on freehold property

-Sharon, this is an interesting question – my area of expertise is not in this field, so I’ve done some research and come up with the following:
+Sharon, this is an interesting question.
+My area of expertise is not in this field, so I’ve done some research and come up with the following:

 2. It is possible to extend a lease under the terms of the Leasehold Reform (Housing & Urban Development) Act 1993.